mustafaberk-ay/ReactWeatherChromeExtension/README.md

 ## Initial Setup

 ### Package Installations
-Go to [this website](https://nodejs.org/en/download) and select the suitable installer to download Node.js and npm.
+Go to [this website](https://nodejs.org/en/download) and select the suitable installer to download Node.js and npm. <br>
 Install yarn by running 'npm install --global yarn'.

 ### Project Initialization